vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/rolesandpermissions/rolesandpermissions.md

 When a user is invited to a [project](../projects), he or she is assigned with a role.
-The role defines the scope of [permissions](#roles_and_their_permissions_the_full_matrix) available to the user when working with the personal account and with the cloud services.
+The role defines the scope of [permissions](#roles_and_their_permissions_the_full_matrix) available to the user when working with the management console and with the cloud services.

 The same user can be a member of several projects and have different roles in each of them.
 The same user can be assigned with several roles in one project; in this case, the permissions of all assigned roles are summarized.

-You can [view](../../service-management/project-settings/access-manage) the list of project members and their roles on the **Manage access** page of the personal account.
+You can [view](../../service-management/project-settings/access-manage) the list of project members and their roles on the **Manage access** page of the management console.

 ## General project management roles